Tutorial

 shows joint density of

 the training labels as a PCA-transformed heatmap.
-The red dots correspond to
+Red dots that fall far

 The figure out.train_estimate_log_birth_1.pdf